RivaD2/reading-notes/201/class-08.md

 ### Much like our friend Neo from *The Matrix* we too can fight...We can fight the unpredictability of various screen sizes with fixed width and liquid layouts:

 * A fixed width layout allows the design to remain the same size as the user increases or decreases the size of their browser window
 * With this type of the layout, the designer has more control  pver the items on a page and where they sit
 * What is awesome about this layout is image sizes will stay the same and keep form with the rest of the page

-  **Nothing is perfect so they say, so with advantages there are always some disadvantages.
-Just make sure you keep resolution in mind when going the fixed width route**
+#### Nothing is perfect so they say, so with advantages there are always some disadvantages.
+Just make sure you keep resolution in mind when going the fixed width route

 * Liquid layouts expand and contract as the user increases or decreases the size of their browser window.
 * What this means is that even if the user has a small window, the page will contract to fit it.
 Pretty cool huh?

-  **We talked about the good stuff, now let's get to the bad...If the user has a very skinny or wide window, lines of text may become too long or too short.
-For this layout, keep images in mind as they might overflow over text.**
+#### We talked about the good stuff, now let's get to the not so good stuff.

+* If the user has a very skinny or wide window, lines of text may become too long or too short.
+For this layout, keep images in mind as they might overflow over text.